Encephalitis is irritation and swelling (inflammation) of the brain, most often due to infections.

 Controlling mosquitoes (a mosquito bite can transmit some viruses) may reduce the chance of some infections that can lead to encephalitis.

-- Apply an insect repellant containing the chemical, DEET when you go outside (but never use DEET products on infants younger than 2 months).
+- Apply an insect repellant containing the chemical, DEET when you go outside (but do not use DEET products on infants younger than 2 months).

 - Remove any sources of standing water (such as old tires, cans, gutters, and wading pools).

-- Wear long-sleeved shirts and pants when outside, particularly at dusk.
+- Wear long-sleeved shirts and pants when outside, especially at dusk.

 Vaccinate animals to prevent encephalitis caused by the rabies virus.

 Beckham JD, Tyler KL.
 Encephalitis.
 In: Bennett JE, Dolin R, Mandell GL, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 91.

 Simon DW, Da Silva YS, Zuccoli G, Clark RSB.
 Acute encephalitis.
 Crit Care Clin.
 2013;29:259-277.